hegoimanzano/ICASCM2025/01_build_model.md

 	5. Visualize the structure in VESTA or OVITO.

-## 1) Download the pyCSH code
+### 1. Download the pyCSH code
-- Download the zip from the course link I will provide in class (or clone the repo).
+- Download the zip file from the course link I will provide in class (or clone the repo).
 - Unzip and enter the folder (e.g. csh_basic/).

 > Optional (recommended): create a python virtual environment.
 A Python environment is basically a self-contained workspace where you keep your Python interpreter plus the exact set of libraries you need for a project.
 Think of it as a sandbox: it isolates your project’s Python version and packages from everything else installed on your computer.
 You avoid breaking your system Python.
 Installing libraries globally (pip install … without an environment) can mess up system tools.
 When you’re done with a project, you can just delete the environment folder and it’s gone—no leftover libraries.